Email FacebookTwitterMenu burgerClose thin

 Once you’ve created each email in your sequence, all that’s left is to set your schedule.
 How frequently you send each message in the campaign will depend on its purpose.

 For example, introductory email campaigns typically span consecutive days.
 If someone signs up for your email list, they may get a short welcome message right away.
-The next day, they’ll receive the next message in the campaign, and so on until all the messages are sent.
+Between one and three days later, they’ll receive the next message in the campaign, and so on until all the messages are sent.

 A follow-up campaign may require a little cooling-off period between messages.
 So you might space them out over two to four weeks instead.
 Your email marketing software should allow you to set the schedule for delivery of each message and adjust it as needed.